shivannis/xandr-docs-public/xandr-docs/invest/create-a-programmatic-guaranteed-buying-line-item.md

 ## Conversion tracking

-Click the edit icon to associate conversion tracking pixels to this PG line item.
+Click the **edit** icon to associate conversion tracking pixels to this PG line item.
 Note that these pixels are not used by optimization, but can be used to track the line item's performance.

 ## Associated creatives

 **Creative requirements for this PG deal**

 The creative requirements for the PG deal this PG line item is associated to display here.

 > [!IMPORTANT]
->  The PG line item must be associated to a PG deal for the **Creative Requirements for this PG Deal** to display (see [Basic Setup](#basic-setup) to assign a PG deal to the PG line item).The seller of the PG deal configures these creative requirements, and settings in the PG line item can not change them.
+> The PG line item must be associated to a PG deal for the **Creative Requirements for this PG Deal** to display (see [Basic Setup](#basic-setup) to assign a PG deal to the PG line item).
+The seller of the PG deal configures these creative requirements, and settings in the PG line item can not change them.
 You must have at least one associated creative for each media type and ad size listed for the PG deal.

 - **Media Type** - creative media type for the PG deal
 - **Ad Sizes** - ad size for the PG Deal